-Transfer credits from other institutions that apply to a student's program of study are not counted in the CGPA, but are counted as both attempted and earned credits for the purposes of SAP.
+Transfer credits from another institution that apply to a student's program of study are not counted in the CGPA, but are counted as both attempted and earned credits in the pace and maximum timeframe SAP measurements.

 Program Changes

 Students who desire to change their program of study must meet with the Campus Director or designee for approval and to complete a new Enrollment Agreement.
 The College will determine which courses transfer to the new program of study.
 Applicable courses transferred between programs of study will be included in all SAP evaluations.